kianenigma/kianenigma.github.io/src/site/notes/Posts/Tech/Demystifying JAM.md

 This is a foundational description of what JAM aims to be.
 Needless to say, a lot has been simplified here, and the protocol might still evolve.
 With this foundation in mind, we can now dive further into a few details of JAM in the coming sections.
 ### Service and Work Items

 This is why in the context of JAM, what used to called an L2/Parachain block/transaction is now called *Work-x*[^3].
 Moreover, the application to which a `WorkItem`  belongs is called a *Service*.
-Both terms of deliberately chosen to be generic enough to encapsulate use-cases beyond a blockchain/L2.
+Both terms are deliberately chosen to be generic enough to encapsulate use-cases beyond a blockchain/L2.

 [^3]: A `WorkItem` resembles a transaction, and a `WorkPackage` resembles a block.